yasirshahzad/heroic-ui-library/README.md

 ## Step 5: Linting

-Linting is an important step in maintaining code quality, The React Library Builder uses [ESLint](https://eslint.org/) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) for linting.
+Linting is an important step in maintaining code quality, The Heroic UI Library uses [ESLint](https://eslint.org/) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) for linting.
 You can modify linting rules by overriding them in the `.eslintrc` file.

 To run the linter, use the following command: